tlherr/COMP1011-Project/README.md

 ..* Allow for a search for a product and display the result;
 * Add validation to ALL user input (Note: NOT error handling/try-catch);
 * Implement class abstraction where applicable.

+# Week 8

+* Build a graphical user interface (GUI) that replaces the menu-based system we worked on in our assignment 1.
+The GUI will need to have a presentable user interface that includes all the features included in assignment 1.
+Below is a list of some requirements for this assignment.
+..* An outer JFrame to house the all sub-components ..* A top panel that has a greeting label
+..* A bottom panel that has a button panel that includes an exit button ..* A center panel that contains tabbed interface.
+The tabbed interface must have the following tabs:
+* HR tab that has the ability to collect all the information of all types of Employees
+* Inventory tab that has the ability to collect all the information about a Product (including manufacturer information – HINT: Information to create two separate objects might be required when you create a Product object)
+* Search tab that allows for searching Employees and/or a Product (separately) and have the potential to display the result in a JTextArea component (no functionality is required for part 1 of the assignment).
+* The GUI must have the proper default closing operations.